 Solvent cement is a mixture of solvent stabilizers and dissolved plastics, and there are a variety of options available.
-That said, the specific solvent cement you use will be determined by the piping material with which you're working.
+The specific solvent cement you use will be determined by the piping material with which you are working.

-Reason being, the dissolved plastic within the solvent cement must be the same material as the piping itself.
+That's because the dissolved plastic within the solvent cement must be the same material as the piping itself.
 If it's not, the joint will not be as strong as it should be.
 For example, while CPVC is made by chlorinating a PVC base, the finished products are much different in terms of capabilities and characteristics.
 CPVC pipes and fittings should not be joined with PVC solvent cement.

-Furthermore, all CPVC materials are not equal, nor do they always work well together.
+All CPVC materials are not equal, nor do they always work well together.
 For this reason, only use solvent cements that have been specifically formulated and approved for use with CPVC fire sprinkler systems and approved by the pipe and fitting manufacturers.